johnsonfash/simple-php-framework/README.md

 ## 9\.
 Controllers

-By default, every controller has a `$parent` value (if called as a nested query or `[]` if its a main query, `$columns` (required columns defined from the frontend), `$variables` which can be `[]` or defined by the frontend if need be. `$middleware_data` which can be meta data like `user_id` from authenticated route or `null` from public routes.
+By default, every controller has a `$parent` value (if called as a nested query or empty array: `[]`, if its the main query. `$columns` :(required columns defined from the frontend), `$variables` which can be `[]` or defined by the frontend if needed for the request. `$middleware_data` can be meta data like `user_id` from authenticated route or `null` for public routes.

-By default very controller must return an `array` which must include a `'data'` associative key.
-We recommend you use the build_res utility offered in the test.php sample for your build and response object, and also `graph::data`, `graph::error`, `graph::errorMessage` for autocomplete features and avoiding mistakes.
+By default every controller must return an `array` which must include a `'data'` associative key.
+It is recommended you use the `build_res` utility function offered in the test.php sample to build your response object, and also `graph::data`, `graph::error`, `graph::errorMessage` for autocomplete features and avoiding mistakes.

-[Traits](https://www.php.net/manual/en/language.oop5.traits.php) are used instead of classes for good implementation reasons, make use of trait in controllers
+[Traits](https://www.php.net/manual/en/language.oop5.traits.php) are used instead of classes for good implementation reasons.
+Make use of trait in controllers.

 ```php
 <?php